kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 ###6.
 LevelManager
 If you use a single scene for your entire MiniGame, then we can create a LevelManager gameObject and Script component to manage the gameplay logic, such as determining the current level.

+1. Create a C# script:  LevelManager.cs
+2. Create an empty GameObject, LevelManager, attach the script to the LevelManager gameObject.
+3. Use code from LevelManager to populate the class code in visual studio.
+You'll need to customize this code.